Dental Hygiene Point System

 This exam is only applicable to graduates of a Dental Assisting program.

-- Advisement Session (1 point)
+- Advisement Session (MANDATORY, no points awarded)

 Applicants must observe a Dental Hygenist for at least 25 hours prior to the application deadline.
 Students should submit the observation form as proof of hours completed.